loosehose/Apollonator/README.md

   email: true
   title: true
 ```
+*Note: sometimes you really need to use that searching mechanic on Apollo because the organization name may be slightly different than anticipated.*

-Replace "YOUR_API_KEY" with your Apollo.io API key and "YOUR_ORGANIZATION_NAME" with your organization name.
-Set the email and title fields to true or false depending on whether you want to extract email or title respectively.
-Apollo can also give you phone numbers.
-Originally, I added this; however, it usually just returns the company phone number... which is kinda useless.
+Replace "YOUR_API_KEY" with your Apollo.io API key and "YOUR_ORGANIZATION_NAME" with your organization's exact name.
+Set the email and title fields to true or false based on your requirements.

 ## Usage
 ```